 Most people have only ever seen a genuine Egyptian mummy in a museum; fictional mummies, of course, are all over film, literature, and Halloween costume stores.
 But in centuries past, mummies were put to a variety of inventive uses: for art and commerce, science and entertainment, and possibly even to provide paper.

-Read on for some lessons in just how disturbingly inventive our great-great-grandparents could be.
+Read on for some lessons in just how disturbingly inventive these tourists could be.

 Strange as it may seem, people in early modern Europe frequently practiced a kind of cannibalism for health.
 According to historian Richard Sugg, “Up until the late 18th century, the human body was a widely accepted therapeutic agent.
 The most popular treatments involved flesh, bone, or blood, along with a variety of moss sometimes found on human skulls.“

 Mummy, often sold as “mummia” (a confusing word that also refers to the bitumen with which mummies were embalmed), was applied to the skin or powdered and mixed into drinks as a treatment for bruising and other ailments.
 The belief may have come from ancients such as Pliny the Elder, who wrote that the bitumen used to embalm mummies offered healing powers.
 Sugg says that adherents included the French King Francis I, as well as Francis Bacon, who wrote that “mummy has great force in staunching of blood.”
 Mummia became such big business that there was a trade in fake mummies—made from executed criminals, slaves, beggars, and camels—just to keep up with demand, much like today’s market for counterfeit pharmaceuticals.